Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/MySuperpower.md

 - 50s - embrace your weakness
 - 60s - learn to pass on your power to others

-With this simple fifty year plan you will have the ability to fully develop and use your superpowers for good rather than evil.
+With this simple fifty-year plan you will have the ability to fully develop and use your superpowers for good rather than evil.

 ## What is Your Superpower?

-This about what makes you unique.
+It is about what makes you unique.
 What raw talents do you possess that could be the basis of your superpower?
 Don't wait for the radioactive spider or the gamma-ray experiment to give you special powers.
-Make a plan develop your talents.
+Make a plan to develop your talents.

 What is stopping you from your destiny?
 What skills do you need to learn to